RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 If anyone wants to improve this mod, feel free to try, it’s completely open source.

+To install these files, press «Win + R» and paste the following path: «%localappdata%\Plutonium\storage\t6\mods», then press Enter.

+After that, paste the files right there.

+(Just a reminder: The other file is an optional one, for those who play with the mod "Bo2 Reimagined" from Jbleezy).

 The most relevant characteristics that this bots have are:
 * They buy Perks, Wall Guns and upgrade their weapons on a determined radius.